About the director, Liz Newman-Sackewitz

-Now she enjoys being a mother of three beautiful children Lily, Luke & George and still finds time every week to dance on a
+Now she enjoys being a mother of four beautiful children (Lily, Luke, George, and Oliver) and still finds time every week to dance on a

 group called Nightline with her best friend!
-She is very excited to teach at Kaleidoscope this year & become a part of our dance family!!!
+She has loved teaching at Kaleidoscope & loves being part of our dance family!!!

 Meridith received her ballet training at Lancaster School of Ballet and has danced in several Mountain West Ballet productions including The Nutcracker, Cinderella, Sleeping Beauty, A Midsummer's Night Dream, and Alice in Wonderland.
 Her favorite roll was that of the Wicked Stepmother in Cinderella.
 She loves teaching and seeing her students grow and develop as dancers.
 She is excited to be back again this year at Kaleidoscope and sharing her love of ballet with her students.
 Meridith also serves on the Executive Board of Mountain West Ballet.

 Melissa has danced ballet since she was three.
 Ballet has not only been a part of her life, but has been her passion and drive to be a better dancer and to achieve higher goals in her personal life.
 It has taught her to be patient, work hard without complaint, and to be obedient.
 Melissa is originally from South Jordan and went to Alta High School.
 She trained with Masie Lancaster for 16 years, and is currently taking adult classes.
 Melissa received her Bachelor of Fine Arts from UVU with a four year scholarship.
 While attending UVU, Melissa was married to her husband Lance.
 Melissa was an adjunct teacher at UVU until she had her first child in 2009.
 She now has two children and they live in Lehi.
 Melissa has performed several roles in Mountain West Ballet's productions, including the Sugar Plum Fairy in the Nutcracker.
-She is excited to join Kaleidoscope Dance for the 2016-17 season!
+She loves teaching at Kaleidoscope.

 Kristina is originally from Southern Utah.
 She began her dance training in classical ballet at age four.
 She trained at Southern Utah Ballet Arts from Gretchen Rowe and West Side Studio from Benne Arnold and Deborah Dawn.
 Kristina went on to continue her dance education at UVU on the ballet company then at Dixie State University where she was able to study a variety of dance genres under the direction of Dr. Li Lei.
 Kristina has spent more than twenty years dancing and performing with many companies and shows throughout Utah and has enjoyed teaching for the past seven years.
 She has had the privilege to dance leading roles at Dixie College, St George Ballet Company, Gods Messengers, Pro-Street, St George Modern Dance Company, and dance clubs at the University of Utah.
 She has also had the privilege of dancing in the Mormon Tabernacle Choir Christmas concerts for the past two years.
 Kristina has received a number of awards and scholarships based on her dance technique and choreography throughout the years.
 She has also recently graduated from the University of Utah in Human Development/Family Studies with an emphasis in Child Life.
-Kristina is excited to be teaching and looks forward to see the growth in her students.
+Kristina loves teaching at Kaleidoscope and looks forward to watching her students grow.
 She would like to thank her husband, family, and colleagues for supporting and helping in all her adventures.